Buying Silver Coins

 Silver Canadian Maple Leaf bullion coins are among the purest silver coins available, and each contains one troy ounce of pure .9999 fine (''four-nines'' fine) silver bullion.
 With a face value of five Canadian dollars, the Silver Canadian Maple Leaf boasts a higher face value than other government-issued one-ounce silver bullion coins.
 Minted continuously since 1988, the Silver Canadian Maple Leaf features an image of Queen Elizabeth II on the obverse and Canada's well-known national symbol, the maple leaf, on the reverse side of the coin.
 Silver Canadian Maple Leaf bullion coins are available from Monex in units of 100 coins.More Information

-All-new for 2015 is a 1.5 troy ounce "four-nines" (.9999) fine, legal-tender pure silver bullion coin from the Royal Canadian Mint.
+First minted in 2015 by the Royal Canadian Mint, the SuperLeaf™ is a 1.5 troy ounce "four-nines" (.9999) fine, legal-tender pure silver bullion coin from the Royal Canadian Mint.
 We call it, simply, the SuperLeaf™ and it is available in the USA exclusively from Monex.
 On the coin's obverse is the image of Queen Elizabeth II.
 On the coin's reverse is the maple leaf image created by Royal Canadian Mint artist and senior engraver Stan Witten.
 The SuperLeaf™ coin has a face value of eight (8) Canadian dollars and has the same diameter of the standard Silver Maple Leaf (38 mm) but is thicker by half.
 Monex offers the SuperLeaf™ coins for personal delivery only.
 These coins are packaged in tubes of 15 coins, and you can purchase what's widely known as a "monster box" containing 20 tubes for a total of 300 coins, or 450 troy ounces of pure silver.
 Or, you can purchase as few as 60 coins (four tubes of 15 coins) . . . or in any multiple of 60 coins.More Information

 The second coin in the Royal Canadian Mint's ''Birds of Prey'' series, Silver Canadian Bald Eagles each contain one troy ounce of 99.99% pure silver bullion.
 These ''four-nines'' fine legal tender silver bullion coins carry a face value of five Canadian dollars, higher than other government-issued one ounce silver bullion coins.
 Minted in 2014, a total of just one million Bald Eagles were struck and the Royal Canadian Mint is now officially SOLD OUT of this issue.
 The coins feature a portrait of Queen Elizabeth II on the obverse, and on the reverse an image of a bald eagle in flight with a fish in its talons.
 Silver Canadian Bald Eagles are available from Monex in units of 100 coins.More Information